 - Brief restriction of movement of jaw, like locking

-- Pain upon opening your jaw too far or yawning
+- Pain near the ear upon opening your jaw too far or yawning

 - A toothache, pain in the face, neck and shoulder area